roll-w/light/README.md

 Note: `DialectProvider` and `ConnectionPool` are must be specified.

-We suggest you to use a singleton pattern to save the database instance.
+We suggest that you use a singleton pattern to save the database instance.

 ## License